 Additional details include a ventless back and jetted hip pockets.
 Matt Spaiser wrote about this dinner suit previously on his great blog, The Suits of James Bond.

-The dinner jacket, custom made by Brioni, has a much more traditional fit than Craig’s later formalwear by Tom Ford for Quantum of Solace and Skyfall.
+The Brioni dinner jacket has a much more traditional fit than Craig’s later formalwear seen in Skyfall and Spectre.
 The chest is clean down to a suppressed waist.

 The black formal trousers were also made by Brioni.
 They are double reverse pleated and, as formal trousers should, have a black grosgrain stripe down each leg.
 There is a single horn button at the top, fastening on an extended tab.
 There are side pockets and button-fastened jetted pockets in the rear.
 As Bond keeps his phone and keys in his jacket, the trouser pockets are primarily used for his hands.